Complex regional pain syndrome (CRPS) is lasting pain in one limb that happens after an injury.

 - A pale, blue, or shiny look to the skin

-Imaging tests usually aren't needed unless there is a certain reason to have them.
+Imaging tests usually are not needed unless there is a certain reason to have them.

-- Therapy to help with muscle strength, flexibility, and daily activies.
-These may lower pain and help you move around better.
+- Physical and occupational therapy to help with muscle strength, flexibility, and daily activities

-- Surgery to destroy certain nerves that are causing problems (may also worsen problems in some cases)
+- Surgery to destroy any nerves that are causing problems

 International Research Foundation for RSD/CRPS http://www.rsdfoundation.org